cytopia/devilbox/docs/getting-started/prerequisites.rst

 Docker for Windows is the native and recommended version to choose when using the Devilbox.
 This however is only available since **Windows 10**.

+Docker for Windows requires administrative privileges which is granted to a system wide group called ``docker-users``.
+After having installed Docker on your system, ensure that your local user is a member of the ``docker-users`` group.

 .. seealso::